-Gibbons instantly sent our ship into a series of evolutions that must have looked like those of a
+Gibbons instantly sent our ship into a series of evolutions that must have looked like those of a frightened hen.
+Alternately, he used the forward and the reverse rocket blasts, and in varying degree.
 We fluttered, we shot suddenly to right and left, and dropped like a plummet in uncertain movements.
 But all the time the Han scout dropped toward us, determinedly whipping the air around us with his beam.
 Once it sliced across beneath us, not more than a hundred feet, and we dropped with a jar into the pocket formed by the destruction of the air.